XiaochenCui/XiaochenCui.github.io/content/posts/context-switch-coroutine-1999.md

 Q3.
 How does we put the struct `task` to the start of the corresponding coroutine's stack?

 We doesn't put the `task` struct to the start of a coroutine's stack.
 All we do it make sure there are at least 1 unclaimed `task` struct on the stack all the time.
-When a new coroutine was called, the `task` would assigned to it and the coroutine would running on the stack space just underneath it.
+When a new coroutine was called, the `task` would assigned to it and the coroutine would running on the stack space just behind it.

 Q4.
 Why `pred/suc` and `prev/next` pointers are provided at the same time, whether one of the two groups could be removed?